English ship Gloucester (1654): Battles of Schooneveld and Battle of Texel (1673)

-Gloucester was in Red squadron (Centre division) during the Battles of Schooneveld off the coast of the Netherlands in June 1673.
-On 4 June, de Ruijter's Dutch fleet were sighted at anchor in Schooneveld by a combined Anglo-French fleet led by Prince Rupert.
+Gloucester was in Red squadron (Centre division) during the Battles of Schooneveld off the coast of the Netherlands in late May and early June 1673.
+On 4 June (25 May by the Julian calendar then in use in England), de Ruijter's Dutch fleet were sighted at anchor in Schooneveld by a combined Anglo-French fleet led by Prince Rupert.
 The battle commenced on 7 June.
 No ships were captured on either side, but once more the loss of life was heavy.
-On 14 June the Dutch ships emerged from port, and the second battle of the Schooneveld was fought.
+On 14 June (4 June by the Julian calendar) the Dutch ships emerged from port, and the second battle of the Schooneveld was fought.
 The Dutch eventually withdrew, although they had come off best, with neither side losing any ships.

 Gloucester took part in the Battle of Texel on 11 August 1673, after which she was sent at the end of the year to the Mediterranean.
 Texel was the last battle of the Third Anglo-Dutch War.
 An Allied force, consisting of the English and French fleets, met the Dutch fleet.
 The Allies' intention was to destroy the Dutch at sea as a precursor to a seaborne invasion of Holland.
 The fleets, which met off the island of Texel, consisted of 86 ships under the command of Prince Rupert, and 60 Dutch ships, commanded by de Ruyter.

 After de Ruyter succeeded in separating the French from the main fleet, the French withdrew, and played no further major part in the action.
 The two fleets were in parallel lines on the same tack, and de Ruyter concentrated on the English centre—and achieved almost equal odds.
 There was sharp action in the morning, broken off when each side steered to rejoin their rear squadrons.
 Tromp and Spragge faced one another in what amounted to a personal duel in the rear.
 No large ships were lost, but many were seriously damaged, and 3,000 men were killed.